ilshad/layout/README.md

    :layout {:prevent true}})
 ```

-- or define patterns for URI in middleware (regexp):
+- or define patterns for URI in middleware (vector of regexps):

 ```clojure
 (def app